-In Brazil, Panama, Peru, and Ecuador our projects support land protection and monitoring; right to water; and natural resource management.
+In Bolivia, Brazil, Ecuador, Panama and Peru our projects support land protection and monitoring; right to water; and natural resource management.

 Strengthening the Tembe community of Para state in the Brazilian Amazon by improving their institutional capacity and implementing their Vigilance Plan - Equipe de Conservção da Amazônia (ECAM) - Support for the Tembe extends into its third year in 2016.
 The Tembe have developed management plans and are working to publish them after gaining consensus of the entire tribe.
 Park Guards continue to survey the tribe's borders and internal areas to protect against illegal outside incursions by cattle ranchers and loggers.